Missouri Health Insurance: 2021 Coverage Guide

 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the Missouri Health System is listed below:
+The scores for the Missouri Health System are listed below:

-- Missouri: Avoidable Hospital Use & Cost: 45
+- Missouri: Avoidable Hospital Use and Cost: 46

 Missouri Health Insurance Coverage

 The people of Missouri have different kinds of health insurance while some Missouri residents are not insured at all.
 See the breakdown below:

 - Medicaid: 15%